 - Enhance the Florida Retirement System without burdening employees with additional costs.

 - Prioritize teacher-led assessments and learning over state-mandated standardized tests.

 - Respect the rights of people to make decisions locally.
 Those who know the names and faces of the students are best suited to make decisions regarding their education.

-Educators have had enough, and we are coming together and demanding better for our students, ourselves and our communities.
-This legislative session we stand united to ensure legislators will live up to their mandate in the Florida Constitution that every student has a right to a “high quality system of free public schools.”
-We are 150,000 members strong from Pensacola to the Keys, and we are speaking with one voice to say that after two decades of disinvestment in public schools, we are now ushering in a decade of progress.
+What the politicians don’t understand is that educators have had enough; we are coming together and demanding better for our students, ourselves and our communities.
+We stand united to ensure lawmakers will live up to their mandate in the Florida Constitution that every student has a right to a “high quality system of free public schools.”
+We are in every ZIP code in Florida and we are speaking with one voice to say that, after two decades of disinvestment in public schools, we are ushering in a decade of progress.

 We are calling on lawmakers to: